ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/install.md

 ## Conclusion

 Now that Identity Vault has been installed, it is time to modify the application to use Identity Vault.
 We will do this in baby steps.
-Our first step will just be to get the application working essetially as it is today, except using Idenity Vault for the storage of the session information.
+Our first step will just be to get the application working essentially as it is today, except using Identity Vault for the storage of the session information.